Vukp17/Filmoteka/README.md

 # LearnApp
-Filmoteka is multilanguage suported app.Represent biggest movvie base on the internet.
+Filmoteka is multilanguage suported app.
+Represent biggest movvie base on the internet.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

 ## Development server